cctweaker/ESPlights/README.md

 - in both cases PlatformIO is recommended for automatic library management

 # Usage
-- mqtt topic: <code>LOC/TIP_ESPid</code> where LOC & TIP are user defined and ESPid is the HEX representation of your ESP mac address' last 3 bytes
+- mqtt topic: <code>LOC/TIP_ESPid</code> where LOC & TIP are user defined and ESPid is the HEX representation of your ESP mac address' last 3 bytes.
+What follow are possible suffixes and must be added after the mqtt topic.
 - command topic: <code>/cmnd/...</code>
     - <code>save</code>: save current configuration to LittleFS
     - <code>update</code>: perform OTA update
     - <code>reset</code>: restart ESP device
     - <code>format</code>: format LittleFS space
     - <code>list</code>: list current LittleFS stored config.json to Serial @ 115200bps.
 Other than this serial is not used at all.
     - <code>config</code>: change device configuration.
 Due to MQTT message length restrictions do not send json messages longer than 256 bytes.
-Get examples from config.json in data folde.
+Get examples from config.json in data folder.
 You can send any part at any time.
 Remember to send save command after you are satisfied with the configuration.

     - <code>/sX</code>: shutter control.
 X is the shutter number.
 Payload can be 0 = stop, 1 = UP, 2 = down.
 Repeating UP/DOWN also stops the shutters.
     - <code>/dX</code>: door control.
 X is the door number.
 Payload can be 0 = off, 1 = on, 2 = toggle